MakeSchool-Tutorials/Makestagram-Swift-V2/P7-Taking-Photos/content.md

 Time to switch back to the `TimelineViewController`.
 Currently we are printing a string to the console whenever the camera button is tapped; now we want to create an instance of a `PhotoTakingHelper` that will display our popup.

-First, let's change the tab bar related code:
+We're going to want to store an instance of the `PhotoTakingHelper` class as a property of `TimelineViewController`, so let's do that first:

 > [action]
-Change the the tab bar related code to call the `takePhoto` method, instead of printing to the console:
+Add the property definition for `photoTakingHelper` to the top of the `TimelineViewController` class:
 >
+    var photoTakingHelper: PhotoTakingHelper?

+Next, let's change the tab bar related code:

+> [action]
+Change the the tab bar related code to call the `takePhoto()` method, instead of printing to the console.
+We'll implement `takePhoto()` after:
+>
     func tabBarController(tabBarController: UITabBarController, shouldSelectViewController viewController: UIViewController) -> Bool {
         if (viewController is PhotoViewController) {
             takePhoto()
             return false
         } else {
             return true
         }
     }

-Within the `takePhoto` method, which we'll implement next, we will create the `PhotoTakingHelper`.
+Within the `takePhoto` method, we will create the `PhotoTakingHelper`.

 > [action]
 Add the `takePhoto` method to the `TimelineViewController` class:
 >
     func takePhoto() {
         // instantiate photo taking class, provide callback for when photo is selected photoTakingHelper = PhotoTakingHelper(viewController: self.tabBarController!) { (image: UIImage?) in
             // don't do anything, yet...
         }
     }

 Within the `takePhoto` method we're creating an instance of `PhotoTakingHelper`.
-We're assigning that instance to the `photoTakingHelper` property (which we'll create in a second).
+We're assigning that instance to the `photoTakingHelper` property.

 The initializer of the `PhotoTakingHelper` takes two parameters: the view controller on which the popup should be presented and the callback that should run as soon as a photo has been selected.